anseki/skeleton-loader/README.md

 skeleton-loader is useful when:

-- You couldn't find a loader you want
+- You couldn't find a loader you want.
-- You don't want to write a special loader for your project
+- You don't want to write a special loader for your project.
-- You want to add something to the result of another loader
+- You want to add something to the result of another loader.
-- You want to do additional editing
+- You want to do additional editing.
 - etc.

 For example: